 Structure of the School

-Leadership comes from the Head of School, who is responsible to the Postgraduate Dean, Dr Geoff Smith and Dr Geoffrey Wright, Associate Postgraduate Dean, for ensuring and maintaining the highest standards of postgraduate education in medicine.
+Leadership comes from the Head of School, who is responsible to the Postgraduate Dean, Dr Geoff Smith and Dr Jon Francis, Associate Postgraduate Dean, for ensuring and maintaining the highest standards of postgraduate education in medicine.
 Managerial support is given by the School of Medicine Education Programme Managers and Coordinator.

 The committee structure of the School is illustrated below.
 The overall strategy of the School is planned by the School Board whose members include 4 trainee representatives.
 The board is supported by two main committees:-

 The Head of School is Dr Ananthakrishnan Raghuram.
 The Internal Medicine Training (IMT) Committee is chaired by Dr Carolyn Mackinlay (Great Western Hospitals NHS Foundation Trust) who is supported by Royal College of Physicians Tutors from each Trust, supporting educational supervisors and two trainee representatives.
 It is responsible for organising the IMT rotations and local training programmes in each of the Trusts, and for reviewing the progress of trainees through the ARCP (Annual Review of Competence Progression) system which is based on trainee ePortfolio records.

 The Higher Training (HST) Committee is chaired by the Head of School.
 It comprises the Training Programme Directors and Royal College Specialty Advisers for the 22 specialties in Severn, together with 2 higher specialty trainees.
 It is responsible for the overall supervision of higher specialty training in the medical subspecialties.
 However, the detailed organisation and supervision of each specialty is the responsibility of the individual Training Programme Directors who are supported by a Training Committee (Specialty Advisory Committee SAC) of consultants in their specialty.
 Most of these committees also have trainee representatives.
 Locally in each Trust a lead educational supervisor (Speciality Tutor) liaises with the Training Programme Director to maintain training standards.

 On graduation from Internal Medicine Training, with successful completion of the ARCP, trainees will apply nationally to the higher specialty training programme of their choice.

 On other pages of the website you can find more details of our Internal Medicine Training and Higher Specialty Training programmes.